This statement is based on COPE’s Best Practice Guidelines for Journal Editors, Guidance from the Committee on Publication Ethics (COPE).

 review the manuscript objectively and only in terms of its content and ensure that nationality, gender, religious and political beliefs, and economic apprehension do not influence the review.

-review the manuscript in a constructive and kind tone, avoid making personal comments including hostility, slander and insult.
+review the manuscript in a constructive and kind tone, and avoid making personal comments including hostility, slander, and insult.

 review the manuscript they have agreed to review on time and in accordance with the ethical rules stated above.

 The publisher of JOSAM has a non-profit aim.
 Publisher and the Board of JOSAM are conscious of the fact that they must observe the ethical responsibilities below and act accordingly: